An Ode to Books

 Here’s the other thing about books.
 You have to pay attention for it to sink in, for the lessons to stay with you.
 If you’re pre-occupied with your mortgage or your spouse or your work, if you interrupt yourself every five minutes to glance at your social media feed, it (the book) is not likely to make a whole lot of sense.
 It demands your attention — for long stretches of time.
 That paragraph five pages ago was crucial to understanding the book; alas, you were busy multitasking with your phone while reading it.
 Try that with fiction and it’s okay if you miss a page or two now and then.
 Try it with science or logic or history or philosophy and you’d be lost pretty quickly.
 The book is not boring.
 It only seems that way because you haven’t been paying attention.

 Case in point: I met a friend of a friend once who claimed to “read a lot” — although it later became obvious that, instead, he actually listened to audiobooks exclusively.
 No problem.
 I do that sometimes.
 I mentioned that Yuval Noah Harari’s Sapiens was one of my favorites.
 He instantly replied: “Oh, yeah.
 Loved it.
 Read it three times!”
 By which he meant “listened to it” three times.
-I asked him, innocently, “What did you learn from it?”
+I asked him, innocently, “What was your biggest take1-way?”
 After several minutes of hmm’ing and haw’ing, it became obvious that he had absolutely no idea.
 He couldn’t remember anything about the book!
-In the end, exasperated, he exclaimed: “Can you give me a hint?
+In the end, exasperated, he exclaimed: “Can you remind me a little what it was about?
 I’m sure it’ll come back to me.”
 He hadn’t been reading.
 Or, for that matter, even listening.

 If you read obsessively for four or five decades, like I have, you end up reading a lot.
 I stopped reading fiction almost twenty years ago and don’t miss it.
 These days, I find factual narratives, historical accounts, science books, and non-fiction of all kinds a lot more interesting than novels.
 As Mark Twain said, “Truth is stranger than fiction, but it is because Fiction is obliged to stick to possibilities; Truth isn’t.”